 While it may sound obvious, completely eliminating a hazard is always going to be the most permanent and effective way to increase safety on a work site.
 That’s why it should be prioritized, and after all, it’s your responsibility and obligation to do so.
 Still many times, for a variety of reasons, that’s not the first place safety leaders look when looking to reduce risk.

-Adam Hill, Vice President at Cincinnati Children’s Hospital Medical Center (an international leader in pediatric medicine, research, and education) says Cincinnati Children’s takes a comprehensive, systematic approach to safety.
+Adam Hill, Vice President at Cincinnati Children’s Hospital Medical Center (an international leader in pediatric medicine, research and education) says Cincinnati Children’s takes a comprehensive, system approach to safety.
 With safety in their DNA, the organization has many examples where they’ve implemented the hierarchy of controls (though they don’t call it that in implementation).

 One simple example has been in environmental design, says Hill.